chess3official/chess3-whitepaper/overview/vision-and-mission.md

 **The leading decentralized chess platform where skill equals earnings.**

-Every player earns.
-Fair play guaranteed.
+More skill equals more earnings.
 You own everything.
 Community-governed.

 ## Our Mission